 Suggestion: Watch the 10 minutes video tutorial before reading this article

-In this article, I explain all crucial information you need to know about HS codes and the import duties used for different HS codes in China.
+In this article, I explain all the crucial information you need to know about HS codes and the import duties used for different HS codes in China.

 What are HS codes?